SEPTEMBER 11 - BIRTHS

 Rudolph Jacob Camerarius

-Died 11 Sep 1721 (born 17 Feb 1665)
+Died 11 Sep 1721 at age 56 (born 17 Feb 1665).

 German botanist who demonstrated the existence of sexes in plants, which made plants available for studies of genetics and heredity.
 He demonstrated experimentally the sexuality of plants in Epistolae de Sexu Plantarum (Letter on the Sexuality of Plants, 1694) in which he identified the stamen and pistil as the male and female organs, and the pollen as the fertilizing agent.

-SEPTEMBER 11 - EVENTS
+SEPTEMBER 11 – EVENTS – Science events on September 11th

 Mars survey

-In 1997, the Mars Global Surveyor, launched in Nov 1996, went into an elliptical orbit around Mars.
+In 1997, the Mars Global Surveyor, launched on 7 Nov 1996, went into an elliptical orbit around Mars.
 To drop into a lower orbit the original mission plan was to use a braking effect by dipping into the upper Martian atmosphere.
 The lower orbit was a better position for mapping purposes.
 However, the aerobraking method originally planned was suspended for several weeks to give engineers time to develop more gentle manoeuvers to protect the craft when a solar array failed to deploy correctly, and was flexing excessively.
 It was to spend two years mapping the surface of Mars.

 Deadly lightning strike

-In 1997, lightning killed 19 persons and injured 6 at Andhra Pradesh, India. (eb)
+In 1997, lightning killed 19 persons and injured 6 at Andhra Pradesh, India.

 Comet exploration